Skip to main content

 The Count’s Halloween Spooktacular at Sesame Place

-Through Sunday, November 3, 2024
+Through Sunday, November 2, 2025

-Looking for entry-level spookiness?
-Sesame Place brings the tricks and the treats at The Count’s Halloween Spooktacular.
-The event is made up of not one, not two, but six spooky attractions (ah-ah-ah!) including Halloween-themed shows and parades, a Halloween dining experience, a Scarecrow Scavenger Hunt (with gifts!), Halloween storytimes, and a kids costume contest on Sunday, October 27, 2024 (with top prizes for top costumes).
-Plus, look forward to lots of trick-or-treating and photo ops around the park.
-Tickets are required, with additional tickets necessary for Halloween dining.
+The event consists of not one, not two, but six spooky attractions (ah-ah-ah!), including Halloween-themed shows and parades, a Halloween dining experience, a Scarecrow Scavenger Hunt, Halloween storytimes, and a costume contest on Sunday, October 26, 2025 (with cash prizes for best child’s costume and best family costume).

 Where: Sesame Place, 100 Sesame Road, Langhorne, PA